 With more and more schools starting back with distance learning, teachers are scrambling to find digital resources for a virtual first day of school.
 I’ve recently added five days of digital You’re Finally Here activities to use with the most perfect back to school book ever!
-And even if you can get your hands on the book, I’ve made an adorable and fun read aloud video to use in it’s place!
+If you don’t have the book, don’t worry!
+I’ve made an adorable and fun read aloud video to use in it’s place!

 These digital You’re Finally Here activities give you a full first week of school.
 They keep your students engaged and having fun as they get to know each other with adorable ice breakers, watch a video, and more!